macornwell/MusksUltimateMessageSafe/README.md

 whichever one suits you best and try to crack the safe.
 My recommendation is to read the source code and play around with the applications that are provided.

+### Languages Supported
+This application is written in the following languages.
+- C++
+- Python
+- Haskell
+- JavaScript

 ### Dependencies
 Because exact calculations were needed on very large integers (in excess of 10^128) external libraries were needed.
 - The C++ version requires gmp and zlib.
 - The Python version requires sympy.
+- The Haskell version requires the Haskell stack.
 - The JavaScript version requires mocha, pako, and big-integer.
-- The Haskell version requires the Haskell stack.

 ## FAQ
 **1. Are there any hints?
 I can't figure it out.**